adap/flower/baselines/doc/source/how-to-contribute-baselines.rst

 #. **Create a new baseline using the template**
     #.
 Create a new Python environment with Python 3.10 (we recommend doing this with `pyenv <https://github.com/pyenv/pyenv>`_)
     #.
 Install flower with: :code:`pip install flwr`.
     #.
 Navigate to the baselines directory and run: :code:`flwr new fedawesome`.
-When prompted, choose the option :code:`Flower Basline`.
+When prompted, choose the option :code:`Flower Baseline`.
     #.
 A new directory in :code:`baselines/fedawesome` is created with the structure needed for a Flower Baseline.
     #.
 Follow the instructions in the :code:`README.md` in your baseline directory.